 Use the following information to prepare yourself before seeking admission to the U.S. Always consult with International Student Services (ISS) if you have any questions.

-For any questions or concerns regarding traveling for international students (F-1 and other visa types), please contact Heather Jacobson, Coordinator of International Student Services.
+For any questions or concerns regarding traveling for international students (F-1 and other visa types), please contact Heather Jacobson, Assistant Director of International Student Services.

 Consulate General of Mexico